-Under the 2023-25 Missions Work Programme (published April 2024), consortia of researchers can apply using more or less the same process as for the rest of Horizon Europe.
+Under the 2025 Missions Work Programme (published April 2025), consortia of researchers can apply using a fairly similar process as for the rest of Horizon Europe.

 There are some differences in the evaluation and selection process, as the Missions will be funded through a portfolio approach.
-EC Programme Managers will look after portfolios of projects that typically include a mix of project types - from more traditional collaborative projects to prizes and financing mechanisms.
+European Commission Programme Managers will look after portfolios of projects that typically include a mix of project types - from more traditional collaborative projects to prizes and financing mechanisms.

-For the research and research manager community, the new mission-oriented approach will require some adjustment.
-UKRO will publish regular updates on the UKRO Portal and provide support to subscribers.
+For the research and research manager community, the new mission-oriented approach might require some adjustment.
+UKRO will publish regular updates on the UKRO Portal.